-Make sure your tires, including the spare tire, continue to be regularly inspected after 5 years of service to determine if they can continue in service.
-Even when your tires appear to be usable from their external appearance or the tread depth may have not reached the minimum wear out depth, it is recommended that all tires (including spare tires and "temporary use" spares) more than 10 years old be replaced with new tires.
+Make sure your tires, including the spare, continue to be regularly inspected after 5 years of service to determine if they can continue in service.
+Regardless of the tire's condition or tread depth, it is recommended that tires more than 10 years old be taken out of service and replaced with new tires.
+REMEMBER TO CHECK YOUR FULL-SIZE OR TEMPORARY SPARE, ALSO.
+A spare tire over 10 years old may look like a new tire, but it should be replaced.
+See "Tire Manufacture Date," the next section in this manual.